6-Day Larapinta Trail, Northern Territory

 Day 6: Depart Alice Springs

-This morning, we bid farewell to Alice Springs, the Red Centre and our Larapinta adventure.
+This morning, we bid farewell to Alice Springs, the Red Centre, and our Larapinta adventure.
 You will be filled with the memories and moments that have made this adventure one you will never forget.
 Please make your own way to the airport for your flight home.

-Meals: Breakfast
+Meals: B

 Frequently asked questions